 As the caregiver to a friend or family member with a serious illness, you can apply for Social Security disability benefits on their behalf.
 Benefits may be available through one or both of the Social Security Administration’s (SSA) disability programs.
 Once approved, your family member or friend will receive any back benefits due as well as ongoing, monthly disability payments to help cover everyday living expenses, medical bills, and other costs.
 And while the SSA does not offer a program for Social Security disability caregiver pay, you could increase your chances and likelihood of getting paid for taking care of the patient by helping them apply for disability benefits.

-As their caregiver, you can help your loved one apply for Social Security disability benefits.
+As their caregiver, you can help your loved one apply for SSDI or SSI.
 There are two different types of disability benefits programs that you can help your loved one apply for.
 These programs are important to Social Security caregiver pay because they may help pay for caregiver costs.

 SSI Caregiver Allowance